Pipe-Smoking-Rabbit/l2c-rich-mitch/atomic-design-storybook.md

 1. `Atoms`

 As you can probably guess, atoms comprise of the smallest components with the least complex behaviour.
-Ideally, data from third party sources would go nowhere near our atoms.
+Ideally, requests to third party sources would live nowhere near our atoms.

 Atoms should be `small reusable components`.
 Below are the atom components from this form highlighted in green.

-These are all individual components of a radio button, checkbox and inputs (all with corresponding labels/text) and a call to action button.
+These are all individual components of a radio button, checkbox and inputs (each with corresponding labels/text) and a call to action button.
 All of which can consume hard coded data or that passed via props or context.
 All have the ability to be reusable across the whole application.

 ![Atoms](./assets/atoms.png)

 2. Molecules

 Molecules are a sensible `collections of atoms`.
-Often this can be seen where we use multiple of the same atom like below highlighted in red.These groupings enable dynamic sections of the larger form.
+Often this can be seen where we use multiple of the same atom like below highlighted in red.
+These groupings enable dynamic sections of the larger form.

 ![Molecules](./assets/molecules.png)